IanB13/charleston-point-of-sale/README.md

 ## Overview

-Charleston point of sale is a simple application that demonstrates the use of the Impala API in a fake hotel point of sale system
+This web application is a simple area booking app and demonstrates the use of the Impala API.